Chemical weapon: History

 Simple chemical weapons were used sporadically throughout antiquity and into the Industrial age.
-It was not until the 19th century that the modern conception of chemical warfare emerged, as various scientists and nations proposed the use of asphyxiating or poisonous gasses.
+It was not until the 19th century that the modern conception of chemical warfare emerged, as various scientists and nations proposed the use of asphyxiating or poisonous gases.
 So alarmed were nations that multiple international treaties, discussed below, were passed – banning chemical weapons.
 This however did not prevent the extensive use of chemical weapons in World War I. The development of chlorine gas, among others, was used by both sides to try to break the stalemate of trench warfare.
 Though largely ineffective over the long run, it decidedly changed the nature of the war.
-In many cases the gasses used did not kill, but instead horribly maimed, injured, or disfigured casualties.
-Some 1.3 million gas casualties were recorded, which may have included up to 260,000 civilian casualties.
+In most cases the gases used did not kill, but instead horribly maimed, injured, or disfigured casualties.
+Estimates for military gas casualties range from 500k to 1.3 million, with a few thousand additional civilian casualties as collateral damage or production accidents.

-The interwar years saw occasional use of chemical weapons, mainly to put down rebellions.
+The interwar period saw occasional use of chemical weapons, mainly by multiple European colonial forces to put down rebellions.
+The Italians also used poison gas during their 1936 invasion of Ethiopia.
 In Nazi Germany, much research went into developing new chemical weapons, such as potent nerve agents.
 However, chemical weapons saw little battlefield use in World War II.
 Both sides were prepared to use such weapons, but the Allied powers never did, and the Axis used them only very sparingly.
 The reason for the lack of use by the Nazis, despite the considerable efforts that had gone into developing new varieties, might have been a lack of technical ability or fears that the Allies would retaliate with their own chemical weapons.
 Those fears were not unfounded: the Allies made comprehensive plans for defensive and retaliatory use of chemical weapons, and stockpiled large quantities.
 Japanese forces used them more widely, though only against their Asian enemies, as they also feared that using it on Western powers would result in retaliation.
 Chemical weapons were frequently used against Kuomintang and Chinese communist troops.
-However, the Nazis did extensively use poison gas against civilians in The Holocaust.
+However, the Nazis did extensively use poison gas against civilians in the Holocaust.
 Vast quantities of Zyklon B gas and carbon monoxide were used in the gas chambers of Nazi extermination camps, resulting in the overwhelming majority of some three million deaths.
 This remains the deadliest use of poison gas in history.